 Nackawic Elementary School is located in the town of Nackawic, New Brunswick.
 This K-5 school serves the large, mainly rural, geographic area of North York County.
-We have approximately 225 students, 19 teachers, 6 Educational Assistants, 1 Administrative Assistant, a part-time Librarian Assistant and 3 custodians.
-Students may enter French Immersion at grade one if desired and continue through grade 5.
+We have approximately 220 students, 20 teachers, 7 Educational Assistants, 1 Administrative Assistant, 1 Behavior Intervention Mentor, a part-time Librarian Assistant and 3 custodians.
+Students may enter French Immersion at grade one if desired and continue through grade five.
 Students in grade 5 will take part in Intensive French if not in the Immersion program.
+Grade 4 will take part in Pre-Intensive French.
 NES also has an active parent volunteer group and PSSC that collaborate with Nackawic Elementary teaching and non-teaching staff to ensure that our school is a safe and positive learning environment.